-To study Nutrition & Food Science A-Level you will need to have achieved GCSE Double Award Science CC or any GCSE Science grade C and Food and Nutrition GCSE grade C.
+To study Nutrition & Food Science A-Level you will need to have achieved GCSE Double Award Science CC or any GCSE Science grade C or Food & Nutrition GCSE grade C.

 Studying nutrition and food science opens up a range of careers including, dietetics, food technology, environmental health, food management, hospitality and leisure industry.